CLEARWATER - Multi-platinum recording artist Air Supply will perform in concert in the intimate Capitol Theatre on Saturday, April 19 at 7:30 p.m.

 ST. PETERSBURG - The Mahaffey Theater presents One Night of Queen, a tribute show to the blockbuster rock group, on April 16, 7:30 p.m.

 One Night of Queen, performed by Gary Mullen and The Works, promises to “rock the house.”
 The performance is a spectacular live concert that recreates the look, sound, pomp and showmanship of one of the greatest rock bands of all time.

-The concert is a presentation of The Bill Edwards Foundation of the Arts.
+The show is resented by The Bill Edwards Foundation for the Arts.

 TAMPA - Bruce Springsteen and the E Street Band headlines a special Big Guava Kick-Off Concert Thursday, May 1, at the MidFlorida Credit Union Amphitheatre in Tampa.

 This concert launches the three-day festival that brings a great line-up of musical stars to the Florida State Fairgrounds and MidFlorida Credit Union Amphitheatre, Friday, May 2 through Sunday, May 4.
 Big Organizers say Guava is destined to become the biggest and best Live Music Festival in all of Florida.